HasanBeker2/hasanbeker.com-AI-Virtual-Assistant/README.md

    - Go to your WordPress dashboard, navigate to Plugins, and install the "WP Code Snippet" plugin.

 2. **Create Code Snippet**:
-   - Add a new PHP code snippet in the plugin to handle AI responses, dummy responses for testing, and chatbot requests.
+   - Paste the PHP code snippet config in the plugin to handle AI responses, dummy responses for testing, and chatbot requests.
    - Customize the bot's base configurations (status, startup message, avatar URL, and commands).

 ### Step 3: Add Information About Hasan Beker